The Month in Review: Analyzing the Cryptocurrency Markets for September

 According to most crypto experts, institutional investors would not enter the Bitcoin arena until there was a regulated exchange offering physically-delivered BTC futures contracts.
 Thanks to the launching of Bakkt, institutional money can now flow into digital assets, specifically Bitcoin.

-Essentially, these are institutional dollars sitting on the sidelines waiting to make an investment in a major asset class.
+Essentially, these are institutional pounds sitting on the sidelines waiting to make an investment in a major asset class.
 The launching of Bakkt on 23 September has given institutional investors the “green light” to invest in Bitcoin.
 Please review the following table.

-This table displays the number of institutional dollars parked in money funds for the past 29 years.
+This table displays the number of institutional pounds parked in money funds for the past 29 years.
 As you can see, money funds reached its peak in 2009, following the global financial crisis.
 The balance slowly declined from 2010 through 2017.
 However, during the past two years, money fund balances have been on the rise.
 As we mentioned, the current balance is $2.14 trillion.

 Bakkt picked a perfect time to launch the exchange.
-Institutional dollars are overflowing, searching for an investment vehicle.
+Institutional pounds are overflowing, searching for an investment vehicle.
 If institutional investors decide to invest just a small portion of the money funds in Bitcoin, the price could explode dramatically higher.
 Obviously, this is definitely bullish for BTC.

 On the bearish side, many crypto investors are worried that the arrival of Bakkt will bring about the rehypothecation of Bitcoin.
 What is rehypothecation?
 It occurs when a brokerage firm uses assets that have been posted as collateral by their own clients.
 The brokerage firm uses these pledged assets to cover its own transactions and trades.
 Consequently, the assets are “double pledged,” which artificially increases the supply of the asset.